openath/athlib/docs/source/identity.rst

 but the UUIDs are long and painful  Much better for them to choose a code when they want to use the system (e.g. to enter a competition)

+``<countrycode>`` is a 3-letter ISO country code (GBR, EST etc).
+Note that we aim to follow ISO country codes.
+IOC, IAAF and European Athletics have some differing codes - for example, ``GER`` rather than ``DEU`` for Germany.
+We can provide mappings, but prefer internet standards over historical (and sometimes inconsistent) standards within the sport.

-<countrycode> is a 3-letter ISO country code (GBR, EST etc).  <org-code> is a code of up to 5 characters which is unique within the country.
+``<org-code>`` is a code of up to 5 characters which is unique within the country.
 5 is long enough to handle abbreviations.
  * Spain has given 5 letter codes to all 250 or so clubs in the country.
  * The UK has abbreviations used by Athletics Weekly, but these often include spaces, capital, lowercase letters and apostrophes - not good for data interchange.
 However, league results often use 3 letter codes.
 We have been promoting simpler codes on a first-come-first-served basis, as people enter our systems.
  * Estonia has chosen 4 or 5 letter codes for all their clubs